nessalc/MSWordToolbox/README.md

 ## TODO

 - Fix Quantities
-  - [ ] Only fix quantities in highlighted section, if applicable (entire document if nothing's highlighted)
+  - [x] Only fix quantities in highlighted section, if applicable (entire document if nothing's highlighted)
+    - [ ] My fix is rather simplistic; could/should be improved.
   - [ ] Fix progress bar: needs to run in separate thread or otherwise force visual updates
   - [ ] Add settings/options dialog
   - [ ] Replace `'` with `′` and `"` with `″` where appropriate